jacquestkirk/CarND_VehicleDetectionAndTracking/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 I would have preferred to use the same code for extracting HOG features for training and video processing.
-Since I wanted to use HOG sub-sampling window search for the video processing pipeline, I ended up having to write two seperate functions in order to increase processing time efficiency.
+Since I wanted to use HOG sub-sampling window search for the video processing pipeline, however, I ended up having to write two seperate functions in order to increase processing time efficiency.
 The second best thing I could do was pull settings from the same set of parameters, so the arguments for calculating HOG features can be found in [Parameters.py](https://github.com/jacquestkirk/CarND_VehicleDetectionAndTracking/blob/master/Parameters.py) under Parameters.HogSettings

 The code for extracting features lives in [FeatureExtractor.py](https://github.com/jacquestkirk/CarND_VehicleDetectionAndTracking/blob/master/FeatureExtractor.py).
 The HOG features specifically are calculated in FeatureExtractor.get_hog_features for training.